abaldeweg/warehouse-web/README.md

 ### Settings

-- VITE_BASE_URL - The Base URL, in case the app is installed in a subdirectory
+- VITE_API - The Base URL, in case the app is installed in a subdirectory